4 Front Desk Must-Haves for Every Fitness Business

 Transitioning in and out of workout mode can be jarring.
 The easiest way to get people out of their coats and worried states of mind is to offer them a cold drink (usually water, but tea or kombucha are options if you have a little in the budget), a place to sit, relax, turn their music up and get their minds right pre-workout.

 If the customer experience is a good one, which it will be, be sure to carry shirts, hats and water bottles with your logo so your customers can show off their loyalty.
 A well-stocked fridge with energy drinks and healthy snacks also yields more revenue and more grateful customers at checkout.
+Get more ideas on merchandising on our Pinterest board with examples of actual fitness businesses with a knack for merchandising.

 Meet and Greet